-[57:17] Since time immemorial, human beings have been searchers, seeking answers, posing questions, feeling after meaning and purpose in life, longing, yearning for more than just what this material universe seems to afford.
+Since time immemorial, human beings have been searchers, seeking answers, posing questions, feeling after meaning and purpose in life, longing, yearning for more than just what this material universe seems to afford.

-It's what defines us as being human beings.
+That's what defines us as being human beings.
 We ask these great existential questions.
-And we yearn for answers that are more solid, that are more satisfying than just the mere answers of maths and science can give us.
+And we yearn for answers that are more solid, that are more satisfying than just the mere answers that maths and science can give us.

-Well, of course, most honest mathematicians and scientists will tell you that their discoveries actually raise far more questions for them than the answers give.
+Although, of course, most honest mathematicians and scientists will tell you that their discoveries actually raise far more questions for them than the answers give.
 Many of the greatest scientists in our world today know just how little that they know.

-But we human beings ask.
-We ask and we ask and we ask and we ask.
-And we yearn for more.
-Because we sense so very deeply within that there is more and that we need more.
+But we human beings ask, we ask, and we ask, and we ask, and we yearn for more because we sense so very deeply within that there is more and that we need more.

 C.S.
-Lewis, the writer who died 50 years ago this year on the same day in which John F. Kennedy was shot, he put it very memorably when he called this searching, the unappeasable want, the inconsolable secret that's so basic to every human being, something beyond the grasp of our consciousness that yearns for fulfillment.
+Lewis, the writer who died 50 years ago this year on the same day in which John F. Kennedy was shot, he put it very memorably when he called this searching the unappeasable want, the inconsolable secret that's so basic to every human being, something beyond the grasp of our consciousness that yearns for fulfillment.

-[58:49] It's what's expressed with such urgency so often in the world of the arts.
-In the tragic pathos of the romantic composers like Tchaikovsky, Rachmaninoff and others searching in their music.
+it's what's expressed with such urgency so often in the world of the arts.
+In the tragic pathos of the romantic composers like Tchaikovsky, Rachmaninoff, and others searching in their music.